History & Staff

 John D. Brown, a former banker in Brunswick, Maryland, then purchased the business.
 Mr. Brown’s sons Renice and Wendell operated the business and built the building in 1938 that the funeral home is still providing services in today.
 Wendell sold his portion of the business to his brother in 1940 and began working for the Railroad.

-In 2012 all of Lovettsvilles operations were consolidated to the Leesburg chapel.
-We would like to thank the community for the years we have been allowed to provide our services and stand ready to continue the level of professionalism and service you have become accustom.
+We would like to thank the community for the years of trust placed in us.
+We stand ready to serve and continue the level of professionalism you have become accustom.

 Our Valued Staff